Arthritis is a common problem that many people experience.

-Osteoarthritis is the most common form of arthritis and is usually caused by the deterioration of a joint.
+Osteoarthritis is the most common one, however, and is usually caused by the deterioration of a joint.

-It’s important to first fully understand what a condition is in order to then be able to treat it.
+But for many people, it’s important to first fully understand what a condition is before seeking treatment.

 What Is Osteoarthritis?

-It causes the two bones in joints to painfully rub together because the protective cartilage has broken down.
+With osteoarthritis, the two bones in your joint painfully rub together because the protective layer between them has worn down.

 It is this irritation that causes pain and stiffness, among other symptoms.